-After careful evaluation, the Department has determined that the benefits of the proposed rulemaking outweigh the costs.
+After careful evaluation, the Department has determined that the benefits of the rulemaking outweigh the costs.

-R12-4-401.
+- R12-4-401.
 Live Wildlife Definitions

-R12-4-406.
+- R12-4-406.
 Restricted Live Wildlife

-R12-4-407.
+- R12-4-407.
 Exemptions from Special License Requirements for Restricted Live Wildlife

-R12-4-408.
+- R12-4-408.
 Holding wildlife for the Department

-R12-4-409.
+- R12-4-409.
 General Provisions and Penalties for Special Licenses

-R12-4-412. ${\color{red} \textbf{Tuberculosis and Brucellosis Procedures for Cervidae Possessed by Special License} \ \underline{\textbf{Repealed}}$
+- R12-4-412.
+Tuberculosis and Brucellosis Procedures for Cervidae Possessed by Special License Repealed

-R12-4-413.
+- R12-4-413.
 Private Game Farm License

-R12-4-417.
+- R12-4-417.
 Wildlife Holding License

-R12-4-420.
+- R12-4-420.
 Zoo License

-R12-4-423.
+- R12-4-423.
 Wildlife Rehabilitation License

-Rule changes proposed for R12-4-401, R12-4-406, R12-4-407, R12-4-408, R12-4-409, R12-4-412 (which is being repealed and replaced by provisions in R12-4-430), R12-4-413, R12-4-417, R12-4-420, and R12-4-423 are administrative in nature, made necessary by proposed new rule R12-4-430, which is designed to prevent the introduction of chronic wasting disease to free-ranging or captive wildlife in the state.
-The only costs of the proposed changes are those associated with the rulemaking process itself.
+Rule changes to R12-4-401, R12-4-406, R12-4-407, R12-4-408, R12-4-409, R12-4-412 (which is being repealed and replaced by provisions in R12-4-430), R12-4-413, R12-4-417, R12-4-420, and R12-4-423 are administrative in nature, made necessary by new Section R12-4-430, which is designed to prevent the introduction of chronic wasting disease to free-ranging or captive wildlife in the state.
+The only costs of the changes are those associated with the rulemaking process itself.
 The Department will benefit from consistent implementation of associated rule changes, while the public will benefit from having improved rules that are clear, concise, and understandable.
-There will not be any added costs to the persons, agencies, or political subdivisions of this state directly affected by the implementation and enforcement of the proposed rulemaking, and there will not be any additional costs or reduction in revenues to businesses resulting from these rule amendments.
-There is no anticipated effect on the revenues or payroll expenditures of employers in the state as a consequence of the proposed rulemaking.
-Similarly, no impact to small businesses is anticipated as a result of the proposed rule changes.
-The Department has determined that the benefits of the proposed rulemaking outweigh any costs.
+There will not be any added costs to the persons, agencies, or political subdivisions of this state directly affected by the implementation and enforcement of the rulemaking, and there will not be any additional costs or reduction in revenues to businesses resulting from these rule amendments.
+There is no anticipated effect on the revenues or payroll expenditures of employers in the state as a consequence of the rulemaking.
+Similarly, no impact to small businesses is anticipated as a result of the rule changes.
+The Department has determined that the benefits of the rulemaking outweigh any costs.